alisd23/ngrx-form-pure/README.md

   // For checkboxes, the checked status is passed into the stateTransformer.
   // The return value is the value which should be stored in state.
 This let's us
-  // aggregate the selected checkbox values in the state, as a string array.
+  // aggregate the selected checkbox values in the state, as a string array of the
-  // NOTE: this return value can actually be anything you want public fruitStateTransform = (checked: boolean, e: Event): string[] => {
+  // selected checkbox values (NOTE: this return value can actually be anything you want) public fruitStateTransform = (checked: boolean, e: Event): string[] => {
     const currentState = this.formState.fields.fruits.value;
     const newState = new Set(currentState);